Why Canonical Rounds Fail for Optimal Byzantine Resilience: Canonical-Round Lower Bounds via Reductions

-To argue \emph{agreement} for crusader agreement, assume for contradiction that a correct process $p_i$ has $|W_i|-f$ copies of $v$ in $W_i$, and a correct process $p_j$ has $|W_j|-f$ copies of $w$ in $W_j$.
-Then, since $|W_i|, |W_j| \geq n-f$ and since $n > 4f$, $p_i$ has r-accepted $v$ from some process, while $p_j$ has r-accepted $w$ from the same process, in contradiction to the agreement property of reliable broadcast.
+\begin{proof} To argue \emph{agreement} for crusader agreement, assume for contradiction that a correct process $p_i$ has $|W_i|-f$ copies of $v$ in $W_i$, and a correct process $p_j$ has $|W_j|-f$ copies of $w$ in $W_j$.
+Then, since $|W_i|, |W_j| \geq n-f$ and since $n > 4f$, $p_i$ has c-accepted $v$ from some process, while $p_j$ has c-accepted $w$ from the same process, in contradiction to the agreement property of consistent broadcast.

-To argue \emph{validity} for crusader agreement, it is clear that when all correct processes start with $v$, each correct process will r-accept at least $|W_i|-f$ copies of $v$ and thus decide $v$.
+To argue \emph{validity} for crusader agreement, it is clear that when all correct processes start with $v$, each correct process will c-accept at least $|W_i|-f$ copies of $v$ and thus decide $v$.

-To show \emph{termination} for crusader agreement, note that Algorithm~\ref{alg:ca-using-rbcast} simply waits for the termination of $n-f$ out of $n$ concurrent invocations of reliable broadcast.
+To show \emph{termination} for crusader agreement, note that Algorithm~\ref{alg:ca-using-rbcast} simply waits for the termination of $n-f$ out of $n$ concurrent invocations of consistent broadcast. \end{proof}

-Thus if the reliable broadcast used in Algorithm~\ref{alg:ca-using-rbcast} is a (communication-closed) canonical round algorithm, then so is Algorithm~\ref{alg:ca-using-rbcast}.
-Since Algorithm~\ref{alg:ca-using-rbcast} adds no rounds beyond those of the $n$ copies of reliable broadcast that run in parallel, Corollaries~\ref{cor:crusader agreement} and~\ref{cor:communication-closed impossibility simple} imply:
+Since Algorithm~\ref{alg:ca-using-rbcast} adds no communication beyond that of the $n$ copies of consistent broadcast that run in parallel, if the consistent broadcast is a (communication-closed) canonical round algorithm, then so is Algorithm~\ref{alg:ca-using-rbcast}.
+This contradicts the results of Section~\ref{subsec:immediate}, and implies the following corollary, which justifies why Algorithm~\ref{alg:bracha} \cite{Bracha1987} is not in canonical round form:

-\begin{corollary} In the asynchronous model with $n \le 5f$, any canonical round algorithm for reliable broadcast has an execution in which some correct process does not terminate by round $K$, for any integer $K \geq 1$. \end{corollary}
+\begin{corollary} In the asynchronous model with $n \le 5f$, any canonical round algorithm for reliable or consistent broadcast has an execution in which some correct process does not terminate by round $K$, for any integer $K \geq 1$.
+Furthermore, such an algorithm is not communication-closed. \end{corollary}

-\begin{corollary} In the asynchronous model with $n \le 5f$, there is no communication-closed canonical round algorithm for reliable broadcast. \end{corollary}